 A new year is a natural time to reflect on what you are leaving behind and what you are moving toward.
 January 2021 marks an even more powerful inflection point for all of us.
 A year of abrupt change and uncertainty during Pandemic Life will be followed by the hope and promise of vaccines and…

-One of the trainings I have developed and facilitate regularly is on resiliency.
 What used to be a topic of interest to some organizations now seems to have nearly universal relevancy.
 Isolation, risk, and uncertainty all contribute to our stress levels and the challenge of staying mentally focused and healthy during the pandemic.
-Here is…
+Here is the guidance I have been giving leaders on how you and your team…

 Today I had a close-up view of a glacier.
 I’m still awestruck and amazed to see something that beautiful and thousands of years old, in the magnificent country of New Zealand.
 Accordingly, this seemed like the perfect time to write about living your life with more passion and energy.
 I realize that my experience today is not…